aws-samples/shopfloor-connectivity/docs/README.md

 <td>AssetName</td>
 <td>Name of the asset</td>
 <td>String</td>
-<td>Either the asset's id, name or external id must be specified.
-If all properties for the asset use the property alias then AssetId must NOT be specified.</td>
+<td>The asset's id, name OR external id must be specified, not both.
+If all properties for the asset use the property alias then AssetName must NOT be specified.</td>
 </tr>

 <tr class="even">
 <td>AssetExternalId</td>
 <td>External id of the asset</td>
 <td>String</td>
-<td>Either the asset's id, name or external id must be specified.
-If all properties for the asset use the property alias then AssetId must NOT be specified.</td>
+<td>The asset's id, name or external id must be specified, noth both.
+If all properties for the asset use the property alias then ExternalId must NOT be specified.</td>
 </tr>

 <tr class="odd">